KomMonitor/processing-engine/resources/README.md

 ```

+The first two constants `const turf = require('@turf/turf');` and `const jStat = require('jStat').jStat;` are merely available if the current `KmHelper` API misses certain spatial features required for the computation of the new indicator.
+In general, it is strongly recommended to prefer utilizing existing methods from `KmHelper` instead of using `turf` and `jStat` on your own.
-The first constant `const KmHelper = require("kmhelper");` is necessary to make use of the `KmHelper` API offering various helper methods as described in [The Processing Engine Helper API Node Module](#the-processing-engine-helper-api-node-module) (i.e. `KmHelper.area(geoJSONFeature);`).
+The next constant `const KmHelper = require("kmhelper");` is necessary to make use of the `KmHelper` API offering various helper methods as described in [The Processing Engine Helper API Node Module](#the-processing-engine-helper-api-node-module) (i.e. `KmHelper.area(geoJSONFeature);`).
 There are only two additional constants that have an impact on the pre-implemented generic `aggregateIndicator()` method.
 In detail, `const aggregationTypeEnum = ["SUM", "AVERAGE"]` lists allowed values to tweak automated aggregation, while `const aggregationType = "AVERAGE"` specifies the aggregation type that shall be applied when calling the pre-implemented `aggregateIndicator()` method.
 Via this constant script developers define if the **SUM** or **AVERAGE** of indicator values of features of an inferior spatial unit shall be computed for the associated superior spatial unit features.
 Per default, or if an unknown value is set, **AVERAGE** is used.
 More details about tweaking the automated indicator aggregation are described in [Automated Aggregation - Adjust Aggregation Type or overwrite Aggregation Method](#automated-aggregation-adjust-aggregation-type-or-overwrite-aggregation-method).

 ##### METHODS Section